Australian Herding Breeds

 Border CollieBorder Collie

-Australia's first British settlers arrived in 1788 and brought some cows and a few sheep and cattle.
-It would be some years before the first herding dogs as such were imported into Australia.
-People shepherded live stock until 1825 when 2-3 pairs of rough 'colley dogs' arrived on a ship called the 'Hugh Crawford'.
-This is a description of the sheep and cattle dogs that were developed to suit theĀ Australian climate and terrain.
+Australia's first British settlers arrived in 1788 and brought a few sheep and cattle.
+However, it would be some years before the first herding dogs were imported into Australia.
+Instead, people shepherded the live stock until 1825 when 2-3 pairs of rough 'colley dogs' arrived on a ship called the 'Hugh Crawford'.
+This section contains a description of how sheep and cattle dogs were then developed to suit theĀ Australian climate and terrain.

 Kelpie au Stamp